takirala/elevatorSystem/README.md

 * The system asks how many elevators and how many floors the system covers.
 * Initializes the Elevator Control System.
-* Each elevator will be at floor 0 initially.
-(Due to time constraint, i have used 0 based index.
+* Each elevator will be at floor 0 initially. (i have used 0 based index.
 Hence, range will be 0 to MAX_FLOORS-1)
 * It can be assumed that whenever an elevator halts at a certain floor, the doors will be kept open.

 ## Functionalities provided